 Set in at least the year 3119.
 Tom Natsworthy eats a cake with a best before date of 2118, "at least a thousand years ago."

 Christian Rivers' first full feature film as a director.
 He previously directed a short and a section of an anthology, and was storyboard artist/special effects designer on Peter Jackson's Lord of the Rings and Hobbit films (who is also the producer of Mortal Engines).

 Cinematic debut of actress Leila George, who plays Katherine Valentine.
 George is the daughter of thespians Vincent D'Onofrio and Greta Scacchi.

 Leon Reedijk, one of the Rustwater trader extras in the film, passed away before principal photography ended.

 Patrick Malahide and Colin Salmon have both worked with actress Liz May Brice.
-Patrick Malahide had starred opposite Liz May Brice in Fortress 2 (2000) and Colin Salmon had starred opposite Liz May Brice in Resident Evil (2002).
-Both Colin Salmon and Liz May Brice had both starred in the ITV prison drama Bad Girls (1999) (TV Series).
-Colin Salmon played Dr. Rowan Dunlop in it's 8th and final season and Liz May Brice played Pat Kerrigan in Series 7 and 8.
+Malahide had starred opposite Brice in Fortress 2 (2000) and Salmon had starred opposite Brice in Resident Evil (2002).
+Both Salmon and Brice had starred in the ITV prison drama Bad Girls (1999).
+Salmon played Dr. Rowan Dunlop in its 8th and final season and Brice played Pat Kerrigan in Series 7 and 8.